nothke/shakedown-docs/modding.md

 (Since build ???? in paid version):

-There are 2 parts of a car, the `.car.ini` file, which defines the parameters, and the `.gltf`/`.glb` model file.
+There are 2 parts of a car, the `.car.ini` config file, which defines the parameters, and the `.gltf`/`.glb` model file.

 #### Car Config